Our meetings programme is focused around the triennial World Clean Air Congress, with regional conferences in intervening years.

-Air pollution causes over 800,000 deaths and tens of millions of respiratory and other illnesses each year.
+Air pollution is implicated in over 7 million deaths and tens of millions of respiratory and other illnesses each year.
 It damages ecosystems and affects quality of life, reduces economic activity and reinforces the cycle of poverty in many areas of the world.

 It does not respect national boundaries.
-Many pollutants are transported long distances from one country or one hemisphere to another.
-Some are even transported at global scale.
+Many pollutants are transported long distances between contries and between regions and in some cases at hemisphere and global scale.